tsoni-systango/Konso/todos/README.md

 ```

 ##Widget
 Widget is fully supported if the app is running on 80 port by default, not 3000 or whatever.
-It also requires HTTPS support to be embeddable to SSL-signed web sites.
+It also requires HTTPS support to be embeddable to web sites that use HTTPS protocol.

 ## HTTPS Support
 To have full ssl support we need to install nginx.